Author: Cheryl Cisneros, RN, BSN, CPCS, CPMSM; Director, Consulting; VerityStream

 There was acknowledgement of the benefit that one application for multiple enrollments would mean for organizations who enroll a provider in more than one state processed by multiple Medicare Administrative Contractors (MACs).
 While this is still a vision it is one that would undoubtedly improve enrollment processes.
 In the meantime there is no denying the benefit gained by enrolling providers utilizing PECOS.

-As most of you know, Medicare is by far the largest health care provider in the United States with $632.9 billion Medicare expenditures and $552.3 billion Medicaid expenditures.
+As most of you know, Medicare is by far the largest health care payer in the United States with $632.9 billion Medicare expenditures and $552.3 billion Medicaid expenditures.
 There are a reported 2 million providers and 59 million patients who participate in Medicare and Medicaid.
 This article highlights new information and is a continued effort to communicate industry information to support your organization’s provider enrollment operations.

 October 2018 - Online applications must be e-signed or signature uploaded